 I just went on a 2 week family vacation to CA. Lots of night driving.
 Not a peep out of my contact lens, and never any pain at all and wore them for 14+ hours daily.
-We went to Yosemite and at 5000 feet elevation, found a remote field and just went stargazing for a few hours.
+We went to Yosemite and at 5000 feet elevation, found a remote field and just went stargazing for a few hours with my kids.
+Did you know that most kids never see a starry night?
 It was the first time I’d done this since cornea transplant surgery – and it was wonderful.
 I had my new soft lens in place and each star was a pinprick.
 Meteors, satellites and more.
 I imagined my donor out there somewhere.
 I think we might join a stargazing group in Lexington.

 Tag Archives: emotions

 Today I watched a robin working her nest.
 My depth perception was, well, deep.
 With keratoconus, I would previously have been less able to pick out the nest against the leaves in the background.
 But this time, it was clear.
 The colors were distinct, and the ugly little birdlings were even more homely than I recall before.
 Brilliant.

 Quick post to let you know that I just made a new page which covers the chronology from my first Dr. appt to one year after the surgery.
 Same posts, but in chronological order.

 Mountain biking in Kentucky is generally called “Cross Country” riding.
 The terrain is made up of undulating hills usually 150-200 feet maximum.
 A good 10 mile ride will take several hours and offers a tremendous upper and lower body workout.
 It’s more like cross country skiing than downhill skiing for lack of a better example.
 The reward for a long climb is usually a roller coaster ride through a tunnel of vegetation, airborne some of the time, making split-second decisions on how to manage what’s coming at you.
 You’ll encounter wildlife and get away from the city in a very special way.